satwik2663/Global-Vaccination-Solutions/README.md

-# Global-Vaccination-Solutions
+# Global-Vaccination-Solution: A Java Swing Application for healthcare domain

-###### Java Swing Application for healthcare domain to help the vaccination shortage across various under developed countries
+**Aim**: To help the vaccination shortage across various under developed countries

-Project Summary: To create a prototype of a global vaccination solution with an aim to provide vaccinations and health service to the country with high child mortality rates.
+**Project Summary**: To create a prototype of a global vaccination solution with an aim to provide vaccinations and health service to the country with high child mortality rates.

 **Key Functionalities**:
 1. Creating a system to provide and maintain data of vaccinations available in a country with an interconnected network.